Outdoor Discoveries

 Shutlingsloe as seen from Danebower Hollow, Macclesfield, Cheshire, England

-The track south from the Cat and Fiddle Inn is one that I have traversed a few times before but never with the type of weather that I had on my most recent stroll.
+The track south from the Cat and Fiddle Inn is one that I have traversed a few times before, yet never with the type of weather that I had on my most recent stroll.
 The quality of the light falling on the surrounding countryside was enough to have me stopping and admiring the surrounding countryside.
-Naturally, a camera was set to work too and the passage by Danebower hollow may have taken longer than it otherwise might.
+Naturally, a camera was set to work too, and the passage by Danebower hollow may have taken longer than it otherwise might.
 Well, I had grey skies the first time that I passed this way and plenty of clouds abounded the same time around.
-Neither were frustrating but they seemed to ensure that I made the best of near perfect photographic conditions.
+Neither were frustrating, but they seemed to ensure that I made the best of near perfect photographic conditions.

 Three Shire Heads, Staffordshire, England